morfeojs/morfeo/packages/core/README.md

 ## Usage

-**@morfeo/core** expose the 2 entities that encapsulates all the logic of morfeo which are the **theme** handler and the **parsers** handler.
+**@morfeo/core** exposes the 2 entities that encapsulate all the logic of morfeo which are the **theme** handler and the **parsers** handler.

 > [Here](https://github.com/VLK-STUDIO/morfeo/tree/main/packages/spec) you can find an explanation of the morfeo's theme specification; check it out to understand in deep all the properties your theme should have.

+:warning: Warning

+> You'll probably never use *directly*  `@morfeo/core`, instead, you'll more likely to use [@morfeo/react](https://github.com/VLK-STUDIO/morfeo/tree/main/packages/react), [@morfeo/svelte](https://github.com/VLK-STUDIO/morfeo/tree/main/packages/svelte), [@morfeo/jss](https://github.com/VLK-STUDIO/morfeo/tree/main/packages/jss), or other packages that offer better integration of the morfeo eco-system in your framework of choice.
+> In this particular case, it's important to know that you cannot define media queries as inline-style, that's why you need some other tool like JSS or Styled Components to handle this behavior.
+Likely, we already thought about it, so feel free to check out our packages.

 ### theme

-The `theme` handler is a singleton that will share across all your application/website the theme, so you can use it to refer colors, spacing, shadow (and [more..](https://github.com/VLK-STUDIO/morfeo/tree/main/packages/spec)), and most importanlty the styles of your **components**.
+The `theme` handler is a singleton that will share across all your application/website the theme, so you can use it to refer colors, spacing, shadow (and [more..](https://github.com/VLK-STUDIO/morfeo/tree/main/packages/spec)), and most importantly the styles of your **components**.

-For exampel, lets begin by defining your **design language** , imagine it like a single source of truth of your design, so it contains all the colors your using, all the spacings, sizes an so on:
+For example, let's begin by defining your **design language**, imagine it like a single source of truth of your design, so it contains all the colors your using, all the spacings, sizes, and so on:

 ```typescript
 import { Theme } from "@morfeo/core";